gbmhunter/blog/content/electronics/communication-protocols/mqtt-protocol/_index.md

 The complete specification for MQTT-SN is called _MQTT For Sensor Networks (MQTT-SN) Protocol Specification: Version 1.2_ and can be downloaded for free from https://www.oasis-open.org/committees/download.php/66091/MQTT-SN_spec_v1.2.pdf.

+> MQTT-SN is designed in such a way that it is agnostic of the underlying networking services.
+Any network which provides a bi-directional data transfer service between any node and a particular one (a gateway) should be able to support MQTT-SN[^bib-oasis-open-mqtt-protocol-spec-v1.2].

 ## References

 [^bib-ublox-mqtt-sn]: ublox (2020, Jun 16). _MQTT-SN – lowering the cost of IoT at scale_.
 Retrieved 2022-06-20, from https://www.u-blox.com/en/blogs/insights/mqtt-sn.
 [^bib-mqtt-mqtt-specifications]: MQTT. _MQTT Specifications_.
 Retrieved 2022-06-20, from https://mqtt.org/mqtt-specification/.
+[^bib-oasis-open-mqtt-protocol-spec-v1.2]: Andy Stanford-Clark and Hong Linh Truong (2013, Nov 14). _MQTT For Sensor Networks (MQTT-SN) Protocol Specification: Version 1.2_.
+Retrieved 2022-06-21, from https://www.oasis-open.org/committees/download.php/66091/MQTT-SN_spec_v1.2.pdf.